snakex2000/playfab-docs/playfab-docs/demo-game/source-code-and-best-practices.md

 ### Player authentication

-For the login portion, the file [use-login.tsx](https://github.com/PlayFab/vanguard-outrider-2/blob/main/website/src/hooks/use-login.ts) defines a wrapper function that handles the multiple authentication methods available to players.
+For the login portion, the file [use-login.tsx](https://github.com/PlayFab/vanguard-outrider-2/blob/main/website/src/hooks/use-login.ts) defines a TypeScript wrapper function that handles the multiple authentication methods available to players.
 Lines 144 -169 defines the callback function for login in with an email address, and calls the post-login functions if login suceeds.

 ```typescript
 	const onLogin = useCallback(() => {